MKindberg/cod/README.md

 ## Usage

-Run the binary without any arguments and it will recursively traverse the current directory (respecting .gitignore) and print data about the files it finds.
+Run the binary with . as an arguments and it will recursively traverse the current directory (respecting .gitignore) and print data about the files it finds.
 To only consider specific files/directories they can be passed as arguments or -i (repeatedly) can be used to ignore certain files or directories.